flowaicom/webhook-proxy/README.md

 ## Features

 - **Webhook Proxy**: Acts as a proxy for incoming webhooks from Baseten async.
-- **HTTP Streaming**: Exposes an endpoint for HTTP streaming that the Flow Judge Python client can connect to.
+- **HTTP Streaming**: Exposes an endpoint for HTTP streaming that the [flow-judge](https://github.com/flowaicom/flow-judge) Python client can connect to.

 ## Installation